-- Students have a basic understanding of the major paradigms in educational research; hypothetico-deductive reasoning; inductive analysis; the major components of a thesis; the major components of a research proposal; and the need to adopt conventional styles of academic writing for a thesis.
+- Students are able to (1) demonstrate a basic understanding of the major paradigms in educational research; (2) demonstrate hypothetico-deductive reasoning; (3) demonstrate inductive analysis; (4) execute the major components of a thesis; (5) execute the major components of a research proposal; and (6) demonstrate the ability to adopt conventional styles of academic writing for a thesis.

-- Indicative assessments in this unit are as follows: (1) an 8000-word paper and (2) progress report.
+- Indicative assessments in this unit are as follows: an 8000-word paper.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.